 Writing a letter to a loved one in rehab is not easy.
-In most cases, when a patient enters rehab, they have left behind strained relationships.
+In most cases, when a patient enters treatment for alcohol addiction, they have left behind strained relationships.

 As a friend or family member, you may worry that communicating with them may lead to an argument.
 A conversation may result in passive-aggressive remarks, indifference, frustration, sadness, or a deeper conflict.